andrewcbuensalida/node-crash-course/readme.md

    grid-column-start: 2;
    grid-row-start: 2;
    }

+    but it wont work for inline elements like text because itll be on upper left of grid segment.

-4. or display:grid or flex, then child has margin:auto
+4. or display:grid or flex, then child has margin:auto if it's just one child node. simplest.
+5. or if the size was not dynamic, top: 50%; height: 100px; margin-top:-50px
+6. or top:0;bottom:0;left:0;right:0;, margin:auto, then position absolute on child, position relative on container.

 to center text in a div:

 1. just wrap the text in a div, so itll be text in a div in a div, then display:flex on the parent.....
 2. or parent is display:table, child div has display:table-cell, and vertical-align:middle.
+3. or set the line height to the height of the container for vertical centering, then text-align:center for horizontal. not very responsive if it's more than one line.
+4. or container has display:grid, justify-content, align-items: center;
+5. or container display:grid, and if it's just one child, margin:auto.

 you.keepvid.tube to download videos from artgrid.io, then upload to amazon s3 for hosting. make the bucket public and the file public, then copy the object url. then make a video element with sourrce pointing to it.